davewalker60/pmdup/pages/content/acquiring-pesos-content.md

 When traveling internationally, it's a good idea to have some local currency in your pocket when you arrive.

-> If you are getting a ride through us, you don't have to pay in pesos.
-You can pay our drivers in US dollars and the pre-determined price we set is at the current exchange rate.
+> If you are getting a ride from one of our recommended drivers, know that they greatly prefer being paid in pesos, but in a pinch they will take US dollars.

 Puerto Morelos is a tourist town, so most places accept US and Canadian dollars, but at a horrible exchange rate!
 Watch closely!
-We recommend paying in USD only as a last resort.
+We recommend paying with dollars only as a last resort.
 Instead, this page describes better ways to acquire pesos.

 # Through your bank